TUESDAY 4 FEBRUARY 2020

 Ian McIntosh, Managing Director, Strategic Offshore Research

-- Activity update in the North Sea, South East Asia, West Africa and Gulf of Mexico.
+- Activity update in the North Sea, Middle East, South East Asia, West Africa, Brazil and GoM

 - Outlook and opportunities for IMR vessels.